aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-diagrams/create-update-layout-and-auto-fit-shapes/_index.md

 **Example:**

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Knowledge-Base-CreatingDiagramWithVSTO-CreatingDiagramWithVSTO.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Knowledge-Base-CreatingDiagramWithVSTO-CreatingDiagramWithVSTO.cs" >}}
 ## **Creating a New Diagram with Aspose.Diagram for .NET**
 Using Aspose.Diagram API, developers don't need Microsoft Office Visio installation on the machine, and they can work independently of Microsoft Office Automation.